 Kids who outwit adults

 Reclaiming Kids Who Outwit Adults is the subject of the annual Rosel Schewel Lecture in Education and Human Diversity set for 7:30 p.m.
-Thursday, March 18 in Memorial Ballroom, Hall Campus Center at Lynchburg College.
+Thursday, March 18 in Memorial Ballroom, Hall Campus Center at University of Lynchburg.

 Speaker Dr. John R. Seita, associate professor of social work at Michigan State University, brings a special sensitivity to foster care and child welfare issues.
 Formerly an abused and neglected child who ended up in the Michigan child welfare system, Dr. Seita was removed from his mother’s home at age 8 to spend the rest of his childhood and adolescence in more than fifteen foster homes, detention facilities, or group care settings.
 At 18, he was on the streets homeless and a shoplifter.